glennlopez/glennlopez/README.md

 I'm also an open-source enthusiast and maintainer, learnining from the open-source community through collaboration and knowledge sharing.

-- 🔭 I’m currently working on: starting a small business
+🚧 <b>Stuff I'm working on:</b>
-- 🌱 I’m currently learning: CS50
+- 🌱 I’m currently learning CS50
-- 👯 I’m looking to collaborate on: small technical projects
+- 👯 I’m looking to collaborate on small technical projects
-- 🤔 I’m looking for help with: designing F4 and F7 flight controllers at a hardware level
+- 🤔 I’m looking for help with designing F4 and F7 flight controllers at a hardware level
-- 💬 Ask me about: FPV Drones
+- 💬 Ask me about FPV Drones

+📊 <b>this week i spent my time on:</b>
 <!--START_SECTION:waka-->

 ```text